-Upon arrival at an airport in Israel, international travelers must be able to prove they can enter isolation at home or another available place in full compliance of the isolation guidance.
+Upon arrival at an airport in Israel, international travelers must be able to prove they can enter isolation at home or another available dwelling in full compliance of the isolation guidance.

 If international travelers would like to enter home isolation, instead of motel isolation, they must make the following statements:

-International travelers (like other individuals who are required to enter isolation) are not allowed to travel by public transport, except taxis, and in accordance with the guidelines (wearing masks, traveling with open windows).
+International travelers (like other individuals who are required to enter isolation) are not allowed to travel by public transport, except taxis, and in accordance with the guidelines (wearing masks, open windows).

 Violation of guidelines